CDCgov/NEDSS-Modernization/.github/pull_request_template.md

 ## Description

-Please include a summary of the changes and a link to the related issue.
+Please include a summary of the changes and any key information a reviewer may need.

 ## Issues